SDU-eScience/UCloud-Courses/.github/pull_request_template.md

 # Add New UCloud Course

-_Course name:_

-_University:_
+Please insert the course information (name, university, and course responsible teacher below) and delete this line.

+Course name:

+University:

-_Course responsible teacher:_
+Course responsible teacher:

 ## Checklist

+Please check all the boxes below before requesting code review.

 - [ ] I have read and understood the licensing terms specified in the `LICENSE.md` file in my course's folder
+- [ ] I have read and understood the information provided in the repository [`README.md`](https://github.com/SDU-eScience/UCloud-Courses/blob/main/README.md)